vinayakvision/samsung-riscv/README.md

 <details>

-<summary> <b>Task 5:</b> This task involves implementing an 8-bit Arithmetic Logic Unit (ALU) on the VSDSquadron Mini RISC-V development board.
-You will design and program the ALU using Verilog, upload the code to the board, and validate its functionality through hardware testing.
-The ALU should support basic arithmetic and logic operations such as addition, subtraction, AND, OR, and XOR.
-The output results must be observed using onboard LEDs, and the verification process should be documented with relevant images and explanations.
-Finally, all implementation details, including the Verilog code and circuit connections, must be uploaded to your GitHub repository.</summary>
+<summary> <b>Task 5:</b> This task involves designing an 8-bit Arithmetic Logic Unit (ALU) for the VSDSquadron Mini RISC-V development board.
+The ALU should support fundamental arithmetic and logic operations such as addition, subtraction, AND, OR, and XOR.
+You will define the ALU architecture, determine input/output requirements, and plan the pin mapping.
+A functional block diagram should be created to illustrate the internal structure of the ALU.
+The final design document, including an overview of ALU functionality, supported operations, and expected results, must be uploaded to your GitHub repository.</summary>
 <br>